iwaitlyd/Dell-T640-fan-speed/README.md

 Manual fan speed adjustment is NOT available when iDrac version > 3.30.30.30<br>
 So the first step is downgrade iDrac to version 4.40.10.00, then downgrade to version 3.30.30.30.<br>
 https://www.dell.com/support/kbdoc/en-us/000190151/idrac9-firmware-downgrade-failures-rac0181<br>
-Then use fanpseed.sh to adjust fan speed according to GPU temprature.<br>
+Then use fanpseed.sh to adjust fan speed according to GPU temperature.<br>

 This script depends on nvidia-smi, ipmitool.

-nvidia-smi is used to get GPU temprature.<br>
+nvidia-smi is used to get GPU temperature.<br>
 ipmitool is used to send the fan adjustment command.<br>
 ipmitool raw 0x30 0x30 0x01 0x01 # fan speed controlled by iDrac<br>
 ipmitool raw 0x30 0x30 0x01 0x00 # fan speed controlled manually<br>